Microsoft Word 2007 is remarkable because it represents a major shift in how software programs are designed.

 Introducing Microsoft Office 2007!

 This website is dedicated to Microsoft Word.
-However, Word cannot be taken out of context...it is an integral part of the Microsoft Office Suite.
-Therefore, throughout this site, you can find tutorials and information that apply to all Microsoft Office programs.
+However, Word cannot be taken out of context…it is an integral part of the Microsoft Office Suite.
+Therefore, on this blog you can find tutorials and information that apply to all Microsoft Office programs as well as Microsoft Windows tips to help you get the most out of Word.

 My goal is to help you use Microsoft Word 2007 to its fullest capacity so you can be more productive.